h4ppyr0gu3/starthack/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Due to improve over the course of the hackathon

-* Ruby version
+* Ruby version 3.0.0

-* System dependencies
+* System dependencies located in Gemfile

 * Configuration

-* Database creation
+* Database creation in postgres

 * Database initialization

-* How to run the test suite
+* Test suite absent due to time constraints

 * Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Deployment on localhost on port :3000

 * ...